MDAnalysis/membrane-curvature/README.md

 - Derive 2D surface profiles from MD simulations using an atom selection as reference with two different methods: binning or Fourier.
+  - Optional periodic edge padding to reduce finite difference artifacts (binning method only).
-  - With optional brick-wall FFT filter on averaged surface maps (binning method only).
+  - Optional brick-wall FFT filter on averaged surface maps (binning method only).
 - Calculate the mean and Gaussian curvatures of the derived surfaces.
 - Get per-frame or averaged results for surface, mean and Gaussian curvature.
 - Live a happier life.